stephengaito/laminar-scripts/Readme.md

 This repository contains a collection of [Laminar](https://laminar.ohwg.net/) scripts and jobs.
-It also, incedentally provides an example of one developer's use of Laminar.
+It also, incedentally, provides an example of one developer's use of Laminar.

 [Laminar](https://github.com/ohwgiles/laminar)
 is an ultra simple and ultra light-weight